 This is a complete time series analysis package written in C#.
 It provides a number of tools for data manipulation, and supports a range of different models, including ARMA and GARCH models.
-A plugin framework allows developers to create their own custom models and transforms.
+A plugin framework allows developers to create their own custom

 The user interface is very different from that of most statistics packages.
 It's based on construction of a graph that represents the analysis process.